Jodenee/Voyager/docs/Reference/Webhook.md

 ### new(id, token, customProxyUrl)
 Constructs a new [*Webhook*](Webhook.md) instance from an id, token and an optional custom proxy url.
 Returns a new [*Webhook*](Webhook.md) instance.

-???
-Info "Custom proxy url example"
+??? info "Custom proxy url example"
     "https://webhook.lewisakura.moe"

 ***Parameters***